 Article 9: General Assembly

 The General Assembly of the members shall ordinarily be held during the biennial International Conference on Military Geosciences.
-Members of the Coordinating Committee shall be elected by the General Assembly to serve for two years.
 The General Assembly shall also discuss and may adopt resolutions submitted by IAMG members.
-Where the Coordinating Committee deems necessary, a general electronic consultation (email or conference call) shall be held in place of a Special General Meeting to adopt urgent resolutions.
+Where the Council deems necessary, a general electronic consultation (email or conference call) shall be held in place of a Special General Meeting to adopt urgent resolutions.

 Article 10: Language

 English shall be the ordinary language of work of the Association, although any other language may also be used in certain presentations from time to time.